Definition

 Citation density varies significantly by platform.
 Perplexity leads with an average of 5.2 cited sources per response, built around numbered references with direct links.
 Google AI Overviews average 4.1 sources integrated with search results.
 Gemini provides 3.4 sources when grounding with Google Search.
 Claude averages 2.8 references, often descriptive rather than linked.
 ChatGPT averages only 1.2 cited sources when browsing—the lowest among major platforms.

-Despite ChatGPT's low citation density, its 900M weekly users and 81% chatbot market share mean even rare citations reach massive audiences.
+Despite ChatGPT's low citation density, its large mainstream usage and 81% chatbot market share mean even rare citations reach massive audiences.
 ChatGPT drives 78% of all AI referral traffic by volume, though it crawls 1,091 pages per visitor sent back—a high crawl-to-referral ratio.

-Factors that increase LLM citation likelihood include original data and proprietary research (forces citation for attribution), content freshness (76.4% of ChatGPT citations from content updated within 30 days), clear author credentials and institutional authority, structured data providing machine-readable metadata, answer-ready formatting with extractable passages, and entity authority that correlates 4.8x more with citations than technical optimization.
+Factors that increase LLM citation likelihood include original data and proprietary research (forces citation for attribution), content freshness (a large share of ChatGPT citations in industry studies from content updated within 30 days), clear author credentials and institutional authority, structured data providing machine-readable metadata, answer-ready formatting with extractable passages, and entity authority that correlates substantially more with citations than technical optimization.

 For businesses focused on GEO, LLM citations represent both an opportunity and a measurement challenge.
 The opportunity: cited content gains authority that compounds—URLs cited in AI responses have a 40% higher likelihood of being cited again.
 The challenge: tracking citations requires systematic monitoring across platforms since only 11% of domains are cited by both ChatGPT and Perplexity.